saxena/saxena.github.io/_posts/2018-04-28-biz-post-2-why.md

 title: Why do you want your own business?
 ---

-The primary reason for this writing is that there is plenty of writing that talks about the **hows** of business.
+There is plenty of writing that talks about the **hows** of business.
 What interests me and what I think is often overlooked are the **whys**.

 These are aspects that I continually consider, while evaluating the